semaphoreui/semaphore-docs/README.md

 ![](<.gitbook/assets/image (3).png>)

-Semaphore written in pure Go and available for Windows, macOS and Linux (x64, ARM, ARM64).
+Semaphore is written in pure Go and available for Windows, macOS and Linux (x64, ARM, ARM64).
 Semaphore is an open-source project with concise and high-quality code.

 Semaphore supports the following databases: